 Hand sanitisers and surface disinfectants are biocidal products.
 They are regulated by the Health and Safety Executive (HSE).

 You should make sure any products you use are suitable for your needs.

 There are many alcohol- and non-alcohol-based hand sanitisers and surface disinfectants available in the UK.
 HSE cannot recommend any specific products.

 Identifying suitable products

-Product manufacturers are responsible for ensuring that their products are suitably efficacious, including meeting any necessary testing standards, so it is recommended that you discuss your requirements with product manufacturers to determine if a product meets your needs.
+HSE recommends that you discuss your requirements with product manufacturers to make sure a product meets your needs.

-There is information about the supply and manufacture of hand sanitiser and surface disinfectants during the coronavirus outbreak.
+You can read more on our site about the BPR regulatory requirements for supplying and manufacturing hand sanitiser and surface disinfectants during the coronavirus (COVID-19) pandemic.